Hiking in Great Basin National Park

 You'll witness beautiful views by driving along the Wheeler Peak Scenic Drive and other park roads, but hiking allows an in-depth experience that just can't be matched.
 Trails at Great Basin run the gamut from relaxing ¼-mi trails to multiday backpacking specials, so everyone can find a path that matches personal ability, fitness level, and desired destination, be it mountain peak, flowered meadow, or evergreen forest.
 When you pick up a trail map at the visitor center, ask about weather and trail conditions (many are unpaved, and some are maintained less than others) and bring appropriate clothing when you set out from any trailhead.
 No matter the trail length, always carry water, and remember that the trails are at high elevations, so pace yourself accordingly.
 Do not enter abandoned mineshafts or tunnels, for they are unstable and potentially dangerous.
 Those who head out for the backcountry need not obtain a permit, but are encouraged to register at either of the two visitor centers.
 Though Great Basin is a high desert, winters can be harsh, so always inquire about the weather ahead of time at the visitor center.

 Baker Lake Trail.
-This full-day 12-mi hike can easily be made into a two-day backpacking trip.
+This full-day, 12-mile hike can easily be made into a two-day backpacking trip.
 You'll gain a total of 2,620 feet in elevation on the way to Baker Lake, a jewel-like alpine lake with a backdrop of mountainous cliffs.
 Difficult.
 Access from Baker Creek Rd., going south from just east of the Lehman Caves Visitor Center, Great Basin National Park, NV, 89311.

 Wheeler Peak Summit Trail.
-Begin this full-day, 8.6-mi hike early in the day so as to minimize exposure to the storms that sometimes strike the mountain in the afternoon.
+Begin this full-day, 8.6-mile hike early in the day so as to minimize exposure to afternoon storms.
+Depart and return to Summit Trailhead near the top of Wheeler Peak Scenic Drive.
 Most of the route follows a ridge up the mountain to the summit.
-Elevation gain is 2,900 feet, so hikers should have good stamina.
+Elevation gain is 2,900 feet to 13,083 feet above sea level, so hikers should have good stamina and be prepared for altitude sickness and/or hypothermia due to drastic temperature and weather changes.
 Difficult.
 Wheeler Peak Scenic Dr., Summit Trail parking area, Great Basin National Park, NV, 89311.

 Fodor's Trip Planning Ideas